Barry Hawkins: 2021–2026

-Hawkins made a strong start to the 202324 season by reaching the final of the European Masters.
+Hawkins made a strong start to the 2023–24 season by reaching the final of the European Masters.
 Hawkins beat reigning world champion Luca Brecel and Selby en route to the final, in which he faced Trump.
 Hawkins prevailed with a 9–6 victory for his fourth ranking title, and his first in over six years.
 Afterwards, Hawkins said "It's been a long time coming.
 I was at a stage where I didn't think I'd ever win a tournament again".
 Hawkins later reached the semi-final of the 2023 Northern Ireland Open, but lost to Judd Trump 4–6 after Trump won five consecutive frames to come back from three frames behind.
-Hawkins reached the quarter-finals of the 2024 Masters but was knocked out of the tournament by O'Sullivan 36.
-At the 2024 World Championship, Hawkins was defeated in the first round by Ryan Day 810.
+Hawkins reached the quarter-finals of the 2024 Masters but was knocked out of the tournament by O'Sullivan 3–6.
+At the 2024 World Championship, Hawkins was defeated in the first round by Ryan Day 8–10.

-Hawkins knocked out defending champion O'Sullivan 64 in the first round at the 2024 UK Championship before progressing to the semi-finals.
+Hawkins knocked out defending champion O'Sullivan 6–4 in the first round at the 2024 UK Championship before progressing to the semi-finals.
 He beat Allen 65 in the last four to reach the UK Championship final for the first time in his career.
-In the final he was defeated 810 by Trump.
+In the final he was defeated 8–10 by Trump.
 Hawkins was drawn against Trump again in the first round of the 2025 Masters, losing heavily this time 16.
-In February, Hawkins finished runner up at the 2025 German Masters, losing to Kyren Wilson 910 in the final.
-Hawkins exited the 2025 World Championship in the first round, losing 910 to Hossein Vafaei.
+In February, Hawkins finished runner up at the 2025 German Masters, losing to Kyren Wilson 9–10 in the final.
+Hawkins exited the 2025 World Championship in the first round, losing 9–10 to Hossein Vafaei.

+At the 2026 Welsh Open, Hawkins defeated Lisowski 95 to win his first ranking-event title for three years.
+Hawkins reached the quarter-finals at the 2026 World Championship, where he suffered an 11–13 defeat to Allen.